robmaxwellirl/codeowner-validator/README.md

 This will scan through the repository files, and if any file not found to have an owner, it will alert on it and fail the check.

+It will output the files not owned as part of the status check and output them.
+They should be added to the codeowners file and the check will then pass.

 ## Usage

 After testing, you can create version tag(s) that developers can use to